DHI/MIKE.FEWSAdaptor/README.md

 # MIKE FEWS adaptor
 The MIKE FEWS adaptor consist of a set of components for supporting integration of the MIKE models into the FEWS system.

-The adaptor is currently designed for supporting MIKE Hydro River models and the MIKE 1D engine.
+The adaptor is currently designed and tested for supporting MIKE Hydro River models and the MIKE 1D engine.
+Integration of MIKE+ and MIKE 11 models is also possible.
+It can also be used as a starting point for integration of other MIKE models into FEWS.

+## Disclaimer
+The MIKE FEWS adaptor is provided as is.
+Issues and questions can be posted here on GitHub.
+Any support from DHI can be provided on a consultancy basis, i.e. it is not included in an SMA/subscription.

+## Background
 A MIKE Hydro River setup consist of several files.
 In the FEWS environment, the following steps are supported:

 * Creating Time series in DFS0 format, from TS values from the FEWS system.
   These time series typically defining boundary conditions and external forcings.
 * Editing of model setup file.
 For the MHYDRO setup file, the following can be modified:
     * Start time
     * End time
     * Time of forecast (for Data Assimilation runs)
 * Selected results (time series) computed by the engine and stored in a .res1d result file can be imported to FEWS.